Yitzhak Yedid : Associate Artist

 Inspired by literature, philosophy, art and landscapes, Yedid's compositions form a narrative of pictures, textures and colours.
 His music incorporates a wide spectrum of contemporary and ancient styles and creates a unique integration between improvisation, Arabic genres and contemporary Western classical music.
 A confluence between the Maqamat (the Arabic music modal system), heterophonic textures of Arabic genres and compositional approaches of jazz and contemporary Western classical music have been created to produce an original sound.

-Ake Holmquist (Norra Skåne, Sweden) wrote that 'Yedid integrates specific stylistic influences into a personal created unity.
-The manner in which he describes folkloristic influences and melancholic specific themes can remind of Béla Bartók; improvisatory float of hovering à la Keith Jarrett'.
+Ake Holmquist (Norra Skåne, Sweden) wrote that "Yedid integrates specific stylistic influences into a personal created unity.
+The manner in which he describes folkloristic influences and melancholic specific themes can remind of Béla Bartók; improvisatory float of hovering à la Keith Jarret"..

-Eleven CDs of Yedid's compositions have been released by prestigious international publishers and distributers including Challenge Records International, Sony, Naxos, -btl-, Muse, MCI and Kaleidos, and more than 300 reviews of his work have been published in the international music media.
-His latest CD was an award nominee for the Most Original Australian Jazz Album in the 2013 Australian Jazz Bell Awards.
+Thirteen albums of Yedid's music have been released by prestigious international publishers and distributers including Challenge Records International, Sony, Naxos, -btl-, Muse, MCI and Kaleidos, and numerous reviews have been published in the international music media.

 Yedid is an adjunct Associate Professor at the Western Australian Academy of Performing Arts (WAAPA).

 Yitzhak Yedid — current to July 2021